 Chickpea, potato and whey protein concentrate were used to develop extruded product by Meng et al. (2010).
-The chickpea and potato contains high proportion of carbohydrate mainly starch which produces expanded products during extrusion.
+The chickpea and potato contain high proportion of carbohydrate mainly starch which produces expanded products during extrusion.
 Evaluation of extruded snacks prepared from blends of acha (Digitaria exilis) and cowpea (Vigna unguiculata) flours with different ratios by Olapade and Aworh (2012).
 Blends of these two commodities can be successfully extruded to produce high protein-energy complementary foods.
 Omwamba and Mahungu (2014) carried work to develop protein-rich ready-to-eat extruded snack from a composite blend of rice, sorghum and soybean flour with the objective of improving nutritional value of the products.
 The prepared product had not only improved nutritional profile but also superior in textural properties.
 Maize, finger millet, defatted soy and elephant foot yam were combined as composite flour by using D-optimal mixture design to develop protein rich extruded product by Sahu and Patel (2021).
 The maize and finger millet were responsible for high expansion of the product during extrusion cooking which may be due to high starch content in the composite flour.
 Ganorkar and Jain (2015) reported that extruded product can be successfully prepared with the incorporation of flaxseed in rice-corn flour to produce nutritionally enriched extruded product with proper selection of other parameters.
 Table 1 depict that the extruded products developed from raw materials along with their composition made by previous researchers.

 Table 1 Raw ingredients and their combination ratio by previous investigators for development of